dryuf/dryuf-base/README.markdown

 ### CapacityResultSerializingExecutor

 Executor serializing tasks in parallel but serializing the results in the order of submission.
 Additionally, it controls throughput by given capacity and number of parallel tasks.
 Typically, the capacity is constrained by memory or disk size or number of connections.

 ### SingleConsumerQueue

 Queue for submitting tasks and consuming them from single consumer, guaranteed to be executed in unique instance.

+### WorkExecutor, SingleWorkExecutor, BatchWorkExecutor

+Executor processing work items instead of executing code.
+Items are processed either in separate tasks (SingleWorkExecutor) or batched into groups to optimize throughput (BatchWorkExecutor).

 ## License